 If you’re thinking of picking up cycling, make sure that your attention is focussed on hand bike designs that maximise speed and movement efficiency.
 Similarly, choose an urban design if you want to use your hand bike to get around your local area.

 All adapted hand bikes include an extensive array of adjustment functions.
-This means that you can customise your hand bike to better fit your weight, height and body shape.
+This means that you can personalise your hand bike to better fit your weight, height and body shape.
 Some of the most common adjustment options are raiseable handlebars, a detachable chassis, and adjustable seating.
 If you get the chance to see a hand bike in person, you should always try these adjustments out prior to making a purchase.

 Hand bike class and type